-Keep track of both friends and devices with Apple's new Find My app
+Keep track of both friends and devices with Apple's Find My app

 - Tap the People tab if the app doesn't open to it.

-Tap a friend who is sharing their location in the list below the map.
+Tap a friend who shares their location in the list below the map.

 - Swipe up and tap Add… under Notifications.

-- Tap Notify [friend's name].
+- Tap Notify (friend's name).

 Tap either When I Arrive or When I Leave depending on when you want to notify your friend for a particular location.